Welcome to the The Fish Sniffer Website.. Please register now.

 Written By: Cal Kellogg, March 12, 2012

-Although there are no official records for such things, trolling for trout and other freshwater species with natural baits dates to at least the late 1800’s in North American and likely much earlier in continental Europe.
+Although there are no official records for such things, trolling for trout and other freshwater species with natural baits dates to at least the late 1800’s in North America and likely much earlier in continental Europe.

 These days freshwater anglers have access to a massive array of lures and high-tech tackle that there forbearers would have never imagined, yet slow trolling with natural baits remains one of the most consistent means of boating an array of freshwater species including trout, landlocked kings, stripers and even black bass.
 In this article we are going to explore how today’s angler can team the natural baits of yesteryear with a few modern twists such as downriggers and E-Chips to propel their trolling success forward at rocket speed.